Noise-induced shallow circuits and absence of barren plateaus: Observable expectation values of noisy random quantum circuits

 where $\mathrm{negl}(n)$ denotes a negligible function, i.e., a function that grows more slowly than any inverse polynomial in the number of qubits $n$. \end{observation} \begin{proof} Recalling that $\Ex[\Tr(P\Phi(\rho_0))]=0$, the Chebyshev inequality implies that

 where we have used Proposition~\ref{prop:upvar}.
 If $\varepsilon$ is at most inverse-polynomially small and $c^{|P|}$ with $|P|=\omega(\log(n))$ is super-polynomially small, then $c^{|P|}/(\varepsilon^2)$ will be negligible. \end{proof} Taken together, the results of this subsection give a classical simulation algorithm for estimating Pauli expectation values of (possibly non-unital) noisy random quantum circuits.
-If the required precision is constant in the number of qubits $n$, then the running time of the algorithm is polynomial in $n$ for any spatial dimension.
-If the required precision scales inverse-polynomially, then the algorithm runs in polynomial time for $1$-D architectures, while in quasi-polynomial time in higher dimensionality.
+If the required precision is constant in the number of qubits $n$, then the running time of the algorithm is efficient for any circuit architecture.
+If the required precision scales inverse-polynomially, then the algorithm runs in polynomial time for $1$-D architectures, while in quasi-polynomial time in higher constant dimensionality (e.g., $2$-D).